 An opening reception is scheduled for Thursday, Feb.
 16, 2017, at 6 p.m. featuring a “Curator’s Conversation” with Kramer and Kathleen Ash-Milby (Diné [Navajo]), associate curator at the National Museum of the American Indian.
 Admission is free.

 A symposium, “Native/American Fashion: Inspiration, Appropriation and Cultural Identity,” held in conjunction with the “Native Fashion Now” exhibition, will bring together Native and non-Native historians, fashion designers and artists working in the fields of fashion, law and indigenous studies.
 The expert speakers will address fashion as a creative endeavor and an expression of cultural identity, issues of problematic cultural appropriation in the field and examples of creative collaborations and best practices between Native designers and fashion brands.
 The symposium is co-sponsored with the Fashion Institute of Technology, State University of New York and takes place Saturday, April 22, 2017, from 10:30 a.m. to 5 p.m.
 Admission is free.

-The Coby Foundation Ltd. provided support for “Native Fashion Now.”
-Funding for the New York presentation of this exhibition and associated programming is made possible through the support of Ameriprise Financial.
-Additional funding provided by Macy's.
+“Native Fashion Now” is organized by the Peabody Essex Museum, Salem, Massachusetts.
+The Coby Foundation Ltd. provided generous support.
+The New York presentation of this exhibition and related programming is made possible through the generous support of Ameriprise Financial and the members of the New York Board of Directors of the National Museum of the American Indian.
+Additional funding provided by Macy’s.